 Control schemes are crafted across different games, across multiple generations to form part of the lexicon of gaming.

 First person shooter?
-It’ll play like CoD, or maybe Halo.
+It’ll play like Call of Duty, or maybe Halo.

 2D Platformer?
 Press to jump.